ZaneDubya/MetroidMMC3/README.md

 Metroid for MMC3
 ===========
 This is the disassembled source code of METROID for the Nintendo Entertainment System (NES).
-You can reassemble the source code using Ophis v2.1 (a build of Ophis for Windows is included in this repository, or you can [build it from source](https://github.com/michaelcmartin/Ophis)).
+You can reassemble the source code using the included assembler (Ophis v2.1, built for Windows), or a build of the [latest version of Ophis](https://github.com/michaelcmartin/Ophis).

 Features
 -----------